shalamyansky/fb_xml/README.md

 		12 - notation node

 This is а selective procedure, main routine of XML package.
 Returns set of nodes.
-Node can be element or attribute.
 Each row contains some node properties.

 ***source*** is xml view of node.
 For an element node ***source*** looks like **\<elem\>..\</elem\>** and is suitable for further parsing.
 For an attribute node ***source*** looks like **attr="attribute-value"**.